tldr-pages/tldr/pages/common/pueue.md

 `pueue kill {{task_id}}`

-- Set maximum amount of parallel tasks (queued tasked are started as needed to meet this limit):
+- Set maximum amount of parallel tasks (queued tasks are started as needed to meet this limit):

 `pueue parallel {{number_of_parallel_tasks}}`

-- Edit the command line of a stopped tasked, in the default editor (as specified by `$EDITOR`):
+- Edit the command line of a stopped task in the default editor (as specified by `$EDITOR`):

 `pueue edit {{task_id}}`